 Norway’s banking sector: Facts & Figures

-The Norwegian banking sector is characterised by a few very large commercial banks, some regional based and several small savings banks.
-At the end of 2017 the Norwegian banking sector consisted of 122 banks.
-In addition, there were twelve branches and subsidiaries of foreign banks operating in Norway.
-The market share of the branches of foreign banks was 19% and 38% in the retail and domestic corporate market, respectively.
+The Norwegian banking sector is characterised by a few very large commercial banks, some regional banks and several small savings banks.
+At the end of 2018, the Norwegian banking sector consisted of 125 banks.
+In addition, there were 14 subsidiaries of foreign banks operating in Norway.
+The market share of the branches of foreign banks were 21% and 38% in the retail and domestic corporate markets, respectively.

-There were 943 branches by the end of 2017, and the average number of inhabitants per bank branch was about 5,600.
-As more and more people are using banking services online, the number of branches has decreased significantly over several years.
+As more and more people are using banking services online, the number of physical branches has decreased significantly over the last several years.
 Mobile payment solutions have been well received by Norwegian households and are becoming increasingly popular.
 More digital banking has given the banking sector large productivity gains and hence lower costs.
-In 2017, the cost-income ratio in Norwegian banks was on average 47.5%.
-The ratio increased somewhat in 2017, due to changes in the pension system and the introduction of a new tax on financial services.
+In 2018, the cost/income ratio in Norwegian banks was on average 45.9%.

-Norwegian banks strongly support the progress in the stability and governance of the European financial sector, as well as the increasing harmonisation of regulation and supervision throughout Europe, to ensure a level-playing field and to improve the functioning of the market economy.
-Norway is not a member of the EU but participates in the EU’s internal market under the European Economic Area Agreement.
-According to this agreement Norway is obliged to implement all EU directives and regulations that relate to financial institutions and markets, such as the CRR/CRD IV, MiFID, Prospectus Directive, Solvency II etc. This ensures Norwegian financial institutions the same rights and obligations as institutions established within the EU.
+Norwegian banks also strongly support the progress in the stability and governance of the European financial sector, as well as the increasing harmonisation of regulation and supervision throughout Europe, to ensure a level-playing field and improve the functioning of the market economy.
+Norway is not a direct member of the EU but participates in the EU’s internal market under the European Economic Area Agreement (EEA).
+According to this agreement, Norway is obliged to implement all EU directives and regulations that relate to financial institutions and markets, such as the CRR/CRD, MiFID, Prospectus Directive, Solvency II etc. This ensures Norwegian financial institutions the same rights and obligations as institutions established within the EU.